Follow

 3. The Tea Bag

-In the early 1900s, American tea merchant Thomas Sullivan sent tea samples to Europe in silk pouches to keep them separate during the long voyage.
-When the recipients received them, they accidentally put the pouches into boiling water along with the tea.
-This mistake led to the invention of the tea bag.
-Over time, other accidental improvements shaped the tea bag into what we use today.
+In the early 1900s, American tea merchant Thomas Sullivan unintentionally changed the way the world brews tea.
+While sending tea samples to Europe, he packed them in small silk pouches to keep the leaves separate during transport.
+Upon receiving them, the recipients unknowingly placed the entire silk pouch directly into boiling water.
+This accidental act led to the creation of the modern tea bag.
+Over the years, several unexpected improvements further refined the tea bag, transforming it into the convenient brewing method we know and use today.

 4. X-Rays